daliasgit/NeighborhoodMap/README.md

 # Neighborhood Map

-####Udacity project with knockout JS framework and google maps API.
+#### Udacity project with knockout JS framework and google maps API.
-This project is a single page application that displays few of the tourist spots around Oslo, Norway.
+⋅⋅⋅ This project is a single page application that displays few of the tourist spots around Oslo, Norway.⋅⋅

 ## Design